nmeibergen/bare-sqlite-opfs/README.md

 };
 ```

+Note however that if you create a build version of your app, you might need to setup these headers in a different way.

 # API
 To see the functionalities that this bare minimum build provides, simply check out the file `/src/opfs-worker.js`.